 6. Star Trek: Picard (2020 – present)

 The most recent live-action series saw the return of Sir Patrick Stewart as the (now retired) Jean-Luc Picard.
 Although the series starts out promisingly, its plot about a race of artificial lifeforms was ultimately way too similar to Battlestar Galactica and Blade Runner, both of which did it better.
-It also showed the once-Utopian world of the 24th century as place now filled with bitter, broken people, which was a bummer.
+It also showed the once-Utopian world of the 24th century as a place now filled with bitter, broken people, which was a bummer.
 Stewart is fantastic as always, and his inner journey helped the show remain very watchable.
 But right now, this is a show that needs to reinvent itself in season two to ever go any higher on this list.
 Maybe the addition of John de Lancie as Q in season two will help push this one higher in the ranking.

 5. Star Trek: Discovery (2017 – present)

 Star Trek: Discovery is the franchise’s current “flagship show.”
-Two years, the show is definitely a mixed bag.
+Three seasons in, the show is definitely a mixed bag.
 On the pro side: the cast—headed by Sonequa Martin-Green—is truly fantastic, and it has the best production value of any Trek to date.
 But like too much modern Trek, it often feels like it’s cribbing from other (more popular) franchises.
-It’s prequel timeline/continuity was also handled messily from the get-go, which sometimes marred enjoyment of the series.
+Its prequel timeline/continuity was also handled messily from the get-go, which sometimes marred enjoyment of the series.

 The series’ first two seasons are set about a decade before the original series.
-But in season three, the show is going way past where any Trek has gone before, by jumping 1,000 years into the future.
-This is probably a good thing, as the journey past the prequel timeline and into an unknown future gave the show a much needed shot in the arm.
+But in season three, the show went way past where any Trek has gone before, by jumping 1,000 years into the future.
+This was ultimately a good thing, as the journey past the prequel timeline and into an unknown future gave the show a much needed shot in the arm.
 Not to mention, Michael Burnham’s journey towards the Captain’s chair is now complete.
 Maybe with time, Discovery will move up higher on this list.